 Rate: Php 350/night with breakfast

-Tourism Lodge: This is one of the homestays in Lake Sebu.
+- Tourism Lodge: This is one of the homestays in Lake Sebu.
 Obviously much cheaper than SLT homestay.
 The rooms they offer are also good for sharing.
 The good thing is, it has its own restroom.
 In addition, they have free unlimited water.
-The staff are very accommodating.
+The staff is very accommodating.

 Rate: Php 100/php w/o food (Make sure you bring food with you when you check-in here because there are no nearby stores around the area.